immutable/imx-examples/docs/onboarding.md

 npm run onboarding:link-wallet-to-organisation
 ```

 This will open up a browser window where you can authorize your device and gain an access token.
-This will be used along side an IMX signature to authorize against the IMX Developer Dashboard.
+This will be used alongside an IMX signature to authorize against the IMX Developer Dashboard.

 ## 1. Register as a user with Immutable X